mobily-enterprises/routify/docs-src/api.md

 **registerRoute (el)**

 The element `el` is registered as a valid route.
 The element's route is set by the attribute `page-path` or property `pagePath`.
-Once an element is registered, its `active` property _and_ attribute are set to true **if** the browser's location matches the element's path; there are two exceptions to this rule:
+Once an element is registered, its `active` property _and_ attribute are set to true **if** the browser's location matches the element's path.

-* if the element has the `disable-activation` attribute or the `disableActivation` property, the `active` property/attribute is untouched

-* if the element has the `fallback` attribute or property, the `active` property is turned on if the browser's location _doesn't_ match any of the registered elements' path

-When the browser's location matches the element's path (or, for fallback elements, when none of the elements match the the browser's location), the element's `routerCallback(params, e)` function is called, where `params` is an object with matching URL parameters and `e` is the click event that generated the change of location.
+When the browser's location matches the element's path (or, for fallback elements, when none of the elements match the the browser's location), the element's `routerCallback(params, e)` function is called, where `params` is an object with matching URL parameters and `e` is the click event that generated the change of location. `params.__PATH__` represents the path that triggered the match (since a page can have multiple paths)

-routify.js allows routing groups; each group will have up to one possible active element, and one different fallback; this allows applications to have several levels of routing; for example, one main application group with pages with routes `/one`, `/two`, `/three` and another group with `/one/a`, `/one/b`, and `/one/c`.
+routify.js allows routing groups; each group will only ever have one active element; this allows applications to have several levels of routing; for example, one main application group with pages with routes `/one`, `/two`, `/three` and another group with `/one/a`, `/one/b`, and `/one/c`.
 The default routing group is called `default`.
 In order to assign an element to a default group, the attribute `routing-group` or the property `routingGroup` can be set.

 _The path template_

 The path template has two special characters: `*` and `:`.
 They will both match not-empty strings.
 The main difference is that when `routerCallback()` is called, for each `:entry`  the `params` object will have a corresponding `entry`.
 For example if the location is `/record/10` and the template is
 `/record/:id`, this `routerCallback(params)` function will be called with `params` equal to `{ id: 10 }`

-**unregisterRoute (el)**

-It unregisters the element from the routing.
-This should be used before an element is deleted.
+Having `**` at the end of a path (e.g `/**` or `/view/**`) will make sure that there will be a match regardless of what follows in the URL.

 **registerRoutesFromSelector (root, selector)**

 It registers all entries found in the children of element `root` as long as they match the `selector`.
 The `querySelectorAll` method of the `root` element is used to execute the query.

-**unregisterRoutesFromSelector (root, selector)**

-It registers all entries found in the children of element `root` as long as they match the `selector`.

 **setConfig (key, value)**